| | |

 • Add the cream, confectioners' sugar, and vanilla to the cold bowl and beat to medium-stiff peaks.
 Avoid overbeating.

-• Serve immediately and store in the fridge.
+• Serve immediately or cover and refrigerate.

 Nutrition